10 Best Countries for Remote Workers in Europe

 Best places to live in the UK as a remote worker:

 - London: the most multicultural city on the planet, you could live in London for a million years without getting bored.
 It’s packed with a massive arts scene, and it feels like 20 cities packed into one.
+Check out London apartments here if you want to move.

 - Oxford: upmarket and medieval, iconic Oxford is home to one of the most famous and prestigious universities in the world.
 It’s an expensive place to live, but it’s classy, safe and welcoming.